pshanoop/dotfiles/README.md

 new system to have it up and ready to go with all my applications.

 It also serves as a pseudo-documentation of what's installed and why.

+# sudo

+`sudo` is configured to allow authenticating by just tapping the Yubikey.
+This is very handy since it avoid needing to type the password as much, and allows disabling sudo tickets.

+The authfile is in `/etc/u2f_keys`, and lines for it can be generated using:

+    pamu2fcfg -u $(whoami) -opam://$(hostname) -ipam://$(hostname)